aisuneko/mkclashrule/README.md

 ```
 Feel free to edit the script yourself and add more sources on your own; It's really not that hard.
 ## Usage
+dependencies: `curl perl`

 `bash <(curl -Ls https://raw.githubusercontent.com/aisuneko/mkclashrule/master/mkclashrule.sh)`

-This would generate a 'rules.yaml' file which stores the rules config.
+This would generate a `rules.yaml` file which stores the rules config under your cwd.
 After that, you can use its content to replace the original `rules:` section in your Clash config file.